 - (a) We did not audit the financial statements and other financial information, in respect of 10 subsidiaries and 1 controlled trust, whose Ind AS financial statements include total assets of Rs.
 11,017.40 Mn as at March 31, 2020, and total revenues of Rs 390.19 Mn and net cash outflows of Rs.
 497.14 Mn for the year ended on that date.
 These Ind AS financial statement and other financial information have been audited by other auditors, which financial statements, other financial information and auditor's reports have been furnished to us by the management.
-The consolidated Ind AS financial statements also include the Group's share of net loss of Rs.
-603.90 Mn for the year ended March 31, 2020, as considered in the consolidated Ind AS financial statements, in respect of 1 associate and 5 joint ventures, whose financial statements, other financial information have been audited by other auditors and whose reports have been furnished to us by the Management.
-Our opinion on the consolidated Ind AS financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, joint ventures and associate, and our report in terms of sub-sections (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiaries, joint ventures and associate, is based solely on the report(s) of such other auditors. - (b) The accompanying consolidated Ind AS financial statements include unaudited financial statements and other unaudited financial information in respect of 1 subsidiary, whose financial statements and other financial information reflect total revenues of Rs 249.25 Mn from April 01, 2019 till January 02, 2020.
+The consolidated Ind AS financial statements, in respect of 1 associate and 5 joint ventures, whose financial statements, other financial information have been audited by other auditors and whose reports have been furnished to us by the Management.
+Our opinion on the consolidated Ind AS financial statements, in respect of 1 associate and 5 joint ventures and associate, and our report in terms of sub-sections (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiaries, joint ventures and associate, is based solely on the report(s) of such other auditors. - (b) The accompanying consolidated Ind AS financial statements include unaudited financial statements and other unaudited financial information in respect of 1 subsidiary, whose financial statements and other financial information reflect total revenues of Rs 249.25 Mn from April 01, 2019 till January 02, 2020.
 These unaudited financial statements and other unaudited financial information have been furnished to us by the management.
 The accompanying consolidated Ind AS financial statements include the Group's share of net loss of Rs.
-221.80 Mn for the year ended March 31, 2020, as considered in the consolidated Ind AS financial statements, in respect of 12 joint ventures, whose financial statements, other financial information have not been audited and whose unaudited financial statements, other unaudited financial information have been furnished to us by the Management.
-Our opinion, in so far as it relates amounts and disclosures included in respect of these joint ventures, and our report in terms of sub-sections (3) of Section 143 of the Act in so far as it relates to the aforesaid joint ventures, is based solely on such unaudited financial statements and other unaudited financial information.
-In our opinion and according to the information and explanations given to us by the Management, these financial statements and other financial information are not material to the Group.
+221.80 Mn for the year ended March 31, 2020, as considered in the consolidated Ind AS financial statements, in respect of 12 joint ventures, whose financial statements, other financial information have been furnished to us by the Management.
+Our opinion, in so far as it relates amounts and disclosures included in respect of these joint ventures, and our report in terms of sub-sections (3) of Section 143 of the Act in so far as it relates to the aforesaid joint ventures, is based solely on such unaudited financial statements and other unaudited financial statements and other unaudited financial statements and other unaudited financial information are not material to the Group.